openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 55: Integral Sampling Time

 Integral Sampling Time
-  * default value 5 (5s)
-  * 0-127 – 0s to 127s, step is 1s

-Parameter defines the time between samples.
-On each sample the controller capture difference between SP-act.
+<ul&gt<li&gtdefault value 5 (5s)</li&gt <li&gt0-127 – 0s to 127s, step is 1s</li&gt </ul&gt<p&gtParameter defines the time between samples.
+On each sample the controller capture difference between SP-act.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```5```.